 (7) An affected person is not obliged to incur any expenditure in complying with subregulation (4)(b) if the force majeure event is constituted by a breach of, or failure to comply with, the access agreement by another party to the access agreement or these regulations by another person to which these regulations apply.

+[Regulation 35 amended in Gazette 31 Mar 2006 p.
+1339-41.]

 36. Effect of access to capacity

 By executing or complying with its obligations under an access agreement or making any capital contribution under an access agreement, a user does not acquire any right, title or interest in or to the electricity transmission network.